skinner/goose/README.md

     redshift

 Commands:
     up                   Migrate the DB to the most recent version available.
-Use [-include-missing] to include migrations that were missed up-by-one            Migrate up by a single version up-to VERSION        Migrate the DB to a specific VERSION.
-Use [-include-missing] to include migrations that were missed down                 Roll back the version by 1 down-to VERSION      Roll back to a specific VERSION redo                 Re-run the latest migration
+Use [-include-missing] to include migrations that were missed and [-dry-run] to see which migrations the command would apply without actually applying them up-by-one            Migrate up by a single version up-to VERSION        Migrate the DB to a specific VERSION.
+Use [-include-missing] to include migrations that were missed and [-dry-run] to see which migrations the command would apply without actually applying them down                 Roll back the version by 1 down-to VERSION      Roll back to a specific VERSION redo                 Re-run the latest migration
     status               Dump the migration status for the current DB.
-Use [-show-missing-only] option to show only migrations that were missed version              Print the current version of the database create NAME [sql|go] Creates new migration file with the current timestamp
+Use [-show-unapplied-only] option to show only migrations that were not applied version              Print the current version of the database create NAME [sql|go] Creates new migration file with the current timestamp

 Options:
     -dir string
         directory with migration files (default ".")
-    -show-missing-only
+    -show-unapplied-only
-        for status command - find out only migrations, missing from the current DB -include-missing
+        for status command - show only migrations that were not applied -include-missing
-        for up or up-to command - include migrations that were missed
+        for up or up-to command - include migrations that were missed -dry-run
+		for up, up-to, or up-by-one command - prints out the migrations it would apply and exits before applying them

 Examples:
     goose sqlite3 ./foo.db status